Core rules

 Advantage and Disadvantage

-If any roll or card draw is made with adv, roll two dice or draw two cards and take the better.
+If any roll is made with advantage, roll twice and take the most advantageous result.

-Some things that might give you adv: Relevant equipment, assistance from your party, a good reputation.
+Some things that might give you advantage: Relevant equipment, assistance from your party, a good reputation.

-If any roll or draw is made with dis, roll two dice or draw two cards and take the worse.
+If any roll is made with disadvantage, roll twice and take the worse result.

-Some things that might give you dis: Being surprised, sick, Near the Grave, or using poor tools.
+Some things that might give you disadvantage: Being surprised, impaired, or using poor tools.

-Individual instances of adv and dis negate each other one-for-one.
-They do not stack - you will only roll twice no matter how many instances of adv or dis you have.
+Individual instances of advantage and disadvantage negate each other one-for-one.
+They do not stack - you will only roll twice no matter how many instances of advantage or disadvantage you have.

 Difficulty or Advantage/Disadvantage?